 Lustre – Sheer, buildable coverage with a sheen finish.
 Lasts about the same amount of time as a Cremesheen.

 Satin – Much like a matte in terms of colour payoff but ever so slightly more comfortable to wear.
 With the added comfort comes a lower wear time.

 Amplified – Ooh, we are pulling out the big bananas.
 The colour payoff on these is loud.
+They’re very pigmented and often come in really bold colours.
 Not for the faint hearted.
 The finish is somewhere between a matte and a cremesheen and the longevity is similar too.

 What is your favourite MAC lipstick finish?